electron/website/README.md

 ### English docs

 For English documentation, the documentation is mirrored from the [electron/electron][] repo.
-Changes are picked automatically by the [electron-website-updater][] webhook as soon as they are made the latest stable release branch.
+Changes are picked automatically by the [electron/electron-website-updater][] webhook as soon as they are made the latest stable release branch.

 For example, if the latest Electron stable release is `v22.0.3`, then any documentation changes in